What Is Imaging 3.0?™

-Imaging 3.0 is a call to action to all radiologists to take a leadership role in shaping America’s future health care system.
+Imaging 3.0 is a vision and action plan to allow all radiologists to take a leadership role in shaping America's future health care system.

 Explore the vision for Imaging 3.0 and discover tools and approaches for putting Imaging 3.0 principles into practice.

 View the presentations »